 Estate and Gift Tax: An Overview

-Estates are required to file a federal estate tax return if the value of the "gross" estate, minus certain deductions, is above a certain dollar amount (for 2011, the amount is $5 million).
+Estates are required to file a federal estate tax return if the value of the "gross" estate, minus certain deductions, is above a certain dollar amount ($5.49 million in 2017).
 The gross estate includes the value of all property in which the decedent had an interest at the time of his or her death -- including such items as real estate, stocks and bonds, mortgages, notes and cash, insurance on the decedent's life, and jointly owned property.
 If spouses own property in joint tenancy, and one dies, one half of the value of the jointly held property is included in the gross estate of the deceased spouse.

 Estate Tax Exemptions

 Personal Exemption.
-Th e "personal estate tax exemption" allows a certain amount (or all) of a deceased person's estate to transfer free of the estate tax.
-The personal exemption is currently $5 million.
-Keep in mind that Congress may take further steps to change the personal estate tax exemption at any time, or even repeal the estate tax altogether, so be sure to check the regulations currently in place.
+The "personal estate tax exemption" allows a certain amount (or all) of a deceased person's estate to transfer free of the estate tax.
+This has changed over time, reaching the $5.49 million mark in 2017.
+At any time Congress may increase or decrease this amount, or even repeal the estate tax altogether.

 Marital Deduction.
-A deceased person's estate can pass tax free to a surviving spouse, as long as the surviving spouse is a U.S. citizen and the deceased spouses interest in the estate passes to the surviving spouse outright (in other words, the property transfers directly to the spouse upon the decendents death).
+A deceased person's estate can pass tax free to a surviving spouse, as long as the surviving spouse is a U.S. citizen and the deceased spouse's interest in the estate passes to the surviving spouse outright (in other words, the property transfers directly to the spouse upon the decedents death).

-To understand how the marital deduction and personal estate tax reduction might work in practice, suppose Bob dies leaving an estate worth $12 million.
-Putting aside community property issues for the moment, assume that his will states that $6 million go to his wife, and $6 million to his daughter Kate.
-In this situation, no part of the $6 million Bob leaves to his wife will be subject to the estate tax (as long as Bob's wife is a U.S. citizen and all the property included in the $6 million passes to her outright).
-Of the $6 million Bob leaves to Kate, however, $1 million will be subject to the estate tax (the $6 million minus the first $5 million that is tax-free under the 2011 personal estate tax exemption).
+To understand how the marital deduction and personal estate tax exemption might work in practice, suppose Bob dies leaving an estate worth $12 million.
+Putting aside community property issues for the moment, assume that his will states that $6.49 million go to his wife, and $6.49 million to his daughter Kate.
+In this situation, no part of the $6.49 million Bob leaves to his wife will be subject to the estate tax (as long as Bob's wife is a U.S. citizen and all the property included in the $6.49 million passes to her outright).
+Of the $6.49 million Bob leaves to Kate, however, $1 million will be subject to the estate tax (the $6.49 million minus the first $5.49 million that is tax-free under the 2017 personal estate tax exemption).

 Other deductions.
 Other deductions against the gross estate include certain administrative expenses, funeral expenses, claims against the estate, certain taxes and other indebtedness and charitable bequests.